mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 :::

 :::warning
-⚠️ For [Storybook](https://storybook.js.org): As of writing this lines storybook still uses by default emotion 10.
+⚠️ For [Storybook](https://storybook.js.org): As of writing these lines storybook still uses emotion 10 by default.
-Material UI and TSS runs emotion 11 so there is [some changes](https://github.com/InseeFrLab/onyxia-ui/blob/324de62248074582b227e584c53fb2e123f5325f/.storybook/main.js#L31-L32) to be made to your `.storybook/main.js` to make it uses emotion 11.
+Material UI and TSS use emotion 11 so [some changes](https://github.com/InseeFrLab/onyxia-ui/blob/324de62248074582b227e584c53fb2e123f5325f/.storybook/main.js#L31-L32) are to be made to your `.storybook/main.js` to make it use emotion 11.
 :::